larryhastings/correlate/README.md

 and `X` is a good match for `A`, and `A` is a good match for `Y`, then, by transitivity, in the real world, `B` is probably a good match for `Y`.

-I therefore think this scenario simply isn't realistic.
+So I think this scenario isn't realistic.
 And the only way to fix it is with the crushingly expensive `O(M**N)` algorithm.
 It's just not worth it.
 So, relax!
 YAGNI.